stephaniecrocker91/blackfriday/README.md

-_BLACK FRIDAY SALES Landing Page_ was created for London Las Pro.
+_BLACK FRIDAY SALES Landing Page_ was created for London Lash Pro.

-is a public online blog-styled media platford where users can create a profile and post their images along with a title and content.
-Users can also view other users profiles, comment, like and favourite them!
-This interactive platform is designed to provide a a rich online community as users interact with each others posts.
+The landing page aligns with London Lash Pro's website aesthetics, featuring the same color palette and a font resembling Futura PT (licensed through Adobe).
+It boasts a minimalist yet interactive design, including advertising banners, a simulated navigation bar with the logo, a striking hero image with animated promotional text, a countdown timer, and a user-friendly sign-up form.

 <img src="src/images/amiresponsive.png" width="500px">
 <img src="src/images/home.png" width="500px">